Beothuk/bio.utilities/inst/doc/README.md

-# ecomodTemplate
+# documentation for utilities

-Package to help develop and/or use ecomod tools in order to ...
+Package to help develop and/or use ecomod tools.
+These are generic tools.

 Installation: